cncf/cncf.io/web/wp-content/themes/cncf-twenty-two/source/terminal/README.md

 ## Activating the theme

 1. Open Terminal
-2. Go to Settings
+2. Go to "Preferences..."
-2. Click the "Gear" icon
-3. Click Import...
+2. In "Profiles" tab, click the "..." icon at the bottom of the list of themes and then "Import..."
 4. Select the CNCF.terminal file
 5. Click Default

-You can also open the CNCF.terminal file directly by clicking on it, but this will not set the theme as default, so your Terminal theme will reset when re-opened.
+Now when you open a new Terminal window it will use the CNCF theme.

 ## Got feedback?